ProvableHQ/sdk/sdk/README.md

 ```

 This chain of ownership is tracked by the Aleo Blockchain when users choose to submit their transactions to the Aleo
 Network.
-This is allows other users who receive records to receive the updated data and verify that this data was
+This is to allow other users who receive records to receive the updated data and verify that this data was
 provably generated by the intended program.

 What this process allows is a private chain of state to be created between multiple users.
 In the context of value